 Another way to measure economic stability of individuals and a community, is to look at the per-capita income within that community.
-Per-capita income, more commonly known as income per person, is the average income received in the past 12 months for every man, woman, and child21.
+Per-capita income, more commonly known as income per person, is the average income received in the past 12 months for every man, woman, and child.

-Per-capita income is often used as an indicator of a community's economic health22.
-Median household income, another of community's measure а economic stability, is the household income that divides the income distribution into two equal groups23.
-Communities with higher median household incomes are more likely to have a higher percentage of residents with higher
+Per-capita income is often used as an indicator of a community's economic health.
+Median household income, another measure of a community's economic stability, is the household income that divides the income distribution into two equal groups.
+Communities with higher median household incomes are more likely to have a higher percentage of residents with higher levels of educational attainment and lower unemployment rates.